lab1092/blender-manual_ja/manual/textures/mapping/uv/unwrapping.rst

 Follow Active Quads
 ===================

-The :guilabel:`Face→Unwrap→Follow Active Quads` takes the selected faces and lays them out by following continuous face loops, even if the mesh face is irregularly shaped.
+The *Face→Unwrap→Follow Active Quads* takes the selected faces and lays them out by following continuous face loops, even if the mesh face is irregularly shaped.
 Note that it does not respect the image size, so you may have to scale them all down a bit to fit the image area.